FadiAlNabbout/ELEC417-PROJECT/README.md

 Virtual machine used: kali linux 2020.3-vbox-amd64 Repository for the final project for the "Communication networks : protocols and architectures" course of the ULB.
 The aim of the project is to design a TOR network and implements it in python.

+Implementation 1 and 2 include their own brief READMEs to run them.

 # how to run the codes:
 python3 server.py
 python3 client.py